SIDN/NTPinfo/README.md

 2. **Install and prepare PostgreSQL database**

 2.1.
 Go to: https://www.enterprisedb.com/downloads/postgres-postgresql-downloads and select the version of PostgreSQL you want to install.
 2.2.
 Go to download file location
 Double click the .exe file
-      Follow through the installation process and keep track of: where you installed it,
-        the superuser (usually postgres),
-        the port (usually 5432),
+Follow through the installation process and keep track of: where you installed it, the superuser (usually postgres), the port (usually 5432), the password (you should remember this one)
-        the password (you should remember this one) 2.3. pgAdmin should automatically be installed, so accept to install it when prompted.
+2.3. pgAdmin should automatically be installed, so accept to install it when prompted.
 2.4.
 Restart your computer.
 2.5. pgAdmin should be in your system if you followed the installation correctly.
 Open it, click on Server and put in your password if necessary.
 2.6.
 Right click on Databases, click "Create" and create an empty database, preferably named "measurements".
 Tables will be handled once you run the back-end server, so do not worry about them right now.

 ---

 3. **Create a `.env` file** in the `root` directory with your accounts credentials in the following format:

     ```dotenv
     #needed for back-end (server)
-    DB_NAME={db_name} # the database that you want to use from PostgreSQL, preferably named "measurements"
+    DB_NAME=measurements # the database that you want to use from PostgreSQL, preferably named "measurements"
     DB_USER=postgres
     DB_PASSWORD=postgres
-    DB_HOST=localhost (or "db" if you run the project with docker)
+    DB_HOST=db# (or "localhost" if you run the project locally)
     DB_PORT=5432
-    IPINFO_LITE_API_TOKEN={API}
     ripe_api_token={ripe API with persmission to perform measurments}
     ripe_account_email={email of your ripe account (you need to have credits)}
     ACCOUNT_ID={geolite account id}